 - Ehime Newspaper put an article titled “King of explorers in Alaska is a man from Matsuyama” on February 17 to introduce Wada.
 Tani provides the Jujiro Wada resources to the Ehime newspaper who in turn begin a weekly feature on Jujiro Wada for the following 6 months.

 - Robert De Armond introduced Wada in the essay “This is my country” in the magazine “Alaska”.

 - As Wada’s death occured overseas, there was no official record of his death in Japan.
 Incedentally, the (then) Mayor of Matsuyama City, Mayor Tokio Nakamura, assumed (based on records stating he was an implausable 110 years old) and incorrectly admitted Wada’s death to the offical registry, due to extreme old age.

 1992 (Heisei 4)

-Silvia Kobayashi and Mitsuoka visited Japan for research and the exchange of information.
+Silvia Kobayashi and Mitsuoka visited Ehime, Japan, for the research and the exchange of information.
 It was at this visit that Yuji Tani learns about the American publications about Wada: “This is my country” (1983) by Robert DeArmond, and “JU・WADA・AS I KNOW HIM” (1937) written by Frank Cotter.
 Also the news was brought that Mitsuoka was able to find Wada’s death certificate (County of San Diego–Standard Certificate of Death #37-023109, filed March 11, 1937) and locate his grave at Mount Hope Cemetery in 1986.